 Market Risk.
-The market prices of securities, or other assets held by the Fund may fall, sometimes rapidly or unpredictably, due to general market conditions, such as real or perceived adverse economic or political conditions, recessions, inflation, changes in interest or currency rates, lack of liquidity in the bond markets, the spread of infectious illness or other public health issues, market disruptions caused by tariffs, trade disputes or other factors or adverse investor sentiment.
-If the market prices of the fund's securities and assets fall, the value of your investment will go down.
-A change in financial condition or other event affecting a single issuer may adversely impact securities markets as a whole.
+The market prices of securities, or other assets held by the Fund may fall, sometimes rapidly or unpredictably, due to general market conditions, such as real or perceived adverse economic or political conditions, recessions, inflation, changes in interest or currency rates, lack of liquidity in the bond markets, the spread of infectious illness or other public health issues, armed conflict, market disruptions caused by tariffs, trade disputes, sanctions or other government actions, or other factors or adverse investor sentiment.
+If the market prices of the Fund's securities and assets fall, the value of your investment will go down.
+A change in financial condition or other event affecting a single issuer or market may adversely impact securities markets as a whole.
+Rates of inflation have recently risen.
+The value of assets or income from an investment may be worth less in the future as inflation decreases the value of money.
+As inflation increases, the real value of the Fund's assets can decline as can the value of the Fund's distributions.